What is CRS?

 If you already had an InvestNow account when CRS came into force in New Zealand (1 July 2017), or if your account was transferred from RaboDirect after that date, you will need to answer either Yes or No to the question about tax residency the next time that you update your Investor Details.

-If you are a tax resident of another country, we will ask you to complete an online self-certification form including your country of tax residency, your Taxpayer Identification Number (TIN) for that country, or a reason why you don’t have a TIN.
-When you complete this form, you consent to your information being sent to Inland Revenue and for Inland Revenue to provide this information to the tax authorities of the other country.
+If you are a tax resident of another country, we will ask you to log in and complete an online self-certification including your country of tax residency, your Taxpayer Identification Number (TIN) for that country, or a reason why you don’t have a TIN.
+When you save your details, you consent to your information being sent to Inland Revenue and for Inland Revenue to provide this information to the tax authorities of the other country.

 If you live in another country but tell us that you are not a foreign tax resident, we may require you to explain this and provide evidence of your tax residency.